-Each student will have a BA email account through the Google for Education platform.
+Each student will have a Bridgton Academy email account through the Google for Education platform.
 Addresses will be made available during orientation.
 Students are strongly encouraged to check their school account daily.
-All school, college, and athletic correspondence is directed to that account, including outside sources for athletic recruitment and the daily attendance bulletin.
+All school, college, and athletic correspondence is directed to that account, including outside sources for athletic recruitment and daily attendance reports.
 In addition, all faculty and administration can be reached through their respective Bridgton email addresses.